Terry Virgo

-Early life
+Early life and education

-Virgo was born and raised in Brighton, on the English South Coast.
-He was not brought up in a believing home, though he was sent to Sunday school at both a high Anglican church, and a low Presbyterian Church, where he "never heard the gospel."
+Terry Virgo was not brought up in a believing home, though he was sent to Sunday school at both a high Anglican church, and a low Presbyterian Church, where he "never heard the gospel."
 When Virgo was 16, his sister became a believer, and through her, he too was touched by God and "got down on his knees and began to weep."
-At first he went to a formal Anglican Church, but when he visited Holland Road Baptist Church, he said "the moment I went through the door, I realised that these people had got what I had."
-The pastor, EG Rudman, exercised a great influence on Virgo at a formative stage.
-Rudman was a supporter of the Keswick Convention.
-Virgo was also influenced by Denis Clark and Campbell MacAlpine.
+At first, he went to an Anglican Church, but then visited Holland Road Baptist Church, about which he said, "the moment I went through the door, I realised that these people had got what I had."